magarenzo/METAR-Bot/README.md

 ---

-This script was originally created as a final project for CSC271 (Software I: Utilities and Internals).
-It has undergone some changes since then.
+<i>bot.py</i> was originally created as a final project for CSC271 (Software I: Utilities and Internals).
+It has undergone changes since then.